ivandamian1/Project-1/README.md

 ## User Story

+As a software developer,

+We want...
-We are creating a sleep tracker website.
+we are creating a sleep tracker website.
 The user will be able to keep track of the amount of sleep they get each night, and the website will tell them their average number of hours of sleep and whether they are sleeping enough.

 As Web Developers, we aim to increase awareness of the effects insufficient sleep has on personal health, both physical and mental health, and how insufficient sleep might effect one's cognitive ability to function normally.